shamimulalam/userization/README.md

  Then run
  #####"php artisan migrate --path=database/migrations/userization"

+### Add middleware in your route group
+Please add middleware called 'userization' in your route group

 ### To connect user with role
     add role button on user list page
     - Route = role_user.index (send with user id)